secnnet/Splunk-Scripts/Splunk/bin/Index Sizing And Optimization/README.md

 Please note that this script is intended for use in a specific context and may require modifications or adaptations to suit your specific environment and requirements.

-## License

-This script is licensed under the [MIT License](LICENSE).
-You are free to modify, distribute, and use the script in accordance with the terms of the license.

 ## Acknowledgments

 This script was developed based on the needs and requirements of index tuning in [your software system or application].
 We would like to acknowledge the contributions and support of the development team and the broader community.